Skip to main content

 What Is the Prostate Gland’s Role?

-The is a walnut-sized organ that encircles the urethra, the tube that carries urine and semen out of the body.
+The prostate gland is a walnut-sized organ that encircles the urethra, the tube that carries urine and semen out of the body.
 Its primary function involves producing a fluid that nourishes and transports sperm.
 This fluid constitutes a significant portion of semen volume.
 The gland’s size and function are regulated by hormones, particularly androgens.

 Androgens, a class of steroid hormones, are essential for the development and maintenance of male characteristics.
 Testosterone is the most prominent androgen.
 Within prostate cells, testosterone can be converted into a more potent androgen, dihydrotestosterone (DHT), by the enzyme 5-alpha reductase.
+DHT plays a significant role in prostate growth and development.
+The interaction of these hormones with prostate tissue is a dynamic process, influenced by various internal and external factors.

 Intermediate